Alexhb61/Alignment/Alignment_Is_Hard_2nd_Formalization.md

 ### Architecture Assumptions
 Future research might prove the turing-complete-ness or boolean-functional-completeness of relevant architectures, but for now, I will mention the turing completeness of RNNs and the boolean functional completeness of Complete Neural Nets, and let a reader fill in the details.
 It is worth noting though that any resource constraint placed on the agent will show up as a resource constraint on the input machine.
 ### Thought Apathetic Assumption
 In order for the reductions to be sound (ie Aligned iff Looping), the construction containing a infinite looping machine (or unsatisfiable formula) needs to not be judged for doing extra computation.
 This is the majority of what I mean by thought apathetic.
-The extra computation needs to not break the alignment.
+That extra computation needs to not break the alignment.
-## Specifying Key Assumptions
+# More Concrete Arguments
-This section of this document will demonstrate examples
+This section of this document will demonstrate examples while assuming the core assumptions from before.
+## Guarantees on AGI are hard
 ### Memory Accumulating Agent

-### Fixed Memory Agent
+### PSPACE-Hardness of Fixed Memory Agent

 ## P-Hardness of long term Waranties when uselessness is simple
 If we can make a useless version of an agent, and we need a waranty that the agent will be useful for some time T, then we can construct an agent which will be come useless after some time T-d for some amount of time d.